 Every lecture given in this course is based on chapters from the CCNA curriculum.
 To prepare yourself for the lectures, make sure to read the chapters thoroughly at least once before the lecture.
-See section 8 to know what chapters to read.
+See table 3 to know what chapters to read.
 Once you have read a chapter you should take the corresponding chapter test to ensure that you have understood the chapter you just read.
-If you do not pass the assessment test1, consult the personalized feedback that is given to you after a completed test, for information about what parts you must read again before you retake the test.
+If you do not pass the assessment test, consult the personalized feedback that is given to you after a completed test for information about what parts you must read again before you retake the test.
 The assessment tests will not affect your final grade in this course.

-This course contains a lot of materials to read, therefore make sure to follow the timetable found in section 8.
+This course contains a lot of materials to read, therefore make sure to follow the timetable found in table 3.

 After you have read all the chapters and passed the assessment tests, you will get access to a practice final exam.
-This exam covers all the chapters and is very similar to the final exams (Q104, Q204 - Final Exam).

-You should have passed all the assessment tests and practice final exam before taking the final exam.
+This exam covers all the chapters and is very similar to the first part of the exam you will take (P1 or P3 Final exam, depending on if its the first or second half of the course).
+It is highly recommended that you have passed all the assessment tests and practice final exam before taking the final exam.

-You must always finish an assessment test if you have started it, otherwise it will lock up and you won't be able to retake it.
+It is also important that you always finish an assessment test if you have started it, otherwise the system will lock up and you won't be able to retake it.
 Each assessment test can only be taken five times, therefore make sure to practice before each test.